100 Women Who Care North Suburban Chicago

 • Each presenter gives a 5-minute presentation about their charity, followed by a 5-minute Q&A.

-• The group votes by written ballot at in-person meetings, or a real-time Zoom poll in virtual meetings.
+• The group votes by written or QR code ballot at in-person meetings, or a real-time Zoom poll in virtual meetings.

 • Votes are tallied, results are announced, and the meeting concludes within one hour of when it started.